giacomoorsi/HiggsBosonChallenge/README.md

 Contains a function to apply polynomial expansion to our features to add extra degree of freedom for our models.

 ### `helper.py`
-The batch iteration function for the function `least_squares_SGD` in `implementations.py`.
+Contains the batch iteration function for the function `least_squares_SGD` in `implementations.py`.
 Also contains other functions for ploting figures.
 Note that we need `matplotlib`if you want to use these ploting functions.

 ### `run.py`
-Generates the submission `.csv` file based on the `test.csv` stored in the folder `data`
+Generates the submission `.csv` file based on the data of `test.csv` stored in the folder `data/`.
+Our optimized model is also defined in this file.